devhl-labs/CocApi/README.md

 Clan? queuedAsync = await cocApi.Clans.GetAsync("#clanTag");
 Clan? fetchedAsync = await cocApi.Clans.FetchAsync("#clanTag");
 ```
+The queued clan will contain whatever is already stored in memory.
+The queuedAsync clan will return what is in memory.
+If nothing is found or if the object is expired, it will query the API.
+The fetchedAsync clan will only return what the API returns.

 ## [CocApiConsoleTest](/CocApiConsoleTest)
 The test program shows you how to set up the library.